egtaonline/gameanalysis/README.md

    efficiency.
 However, they're unintuitive, and so it seems weird to expose them.
 4. PureProfile and MixedProfile or Profile and Mixture
+5. Whether to include version numbers or descriptions on profiles / mixtures or keep them a raw description.